Fingers & Thumbs (Cold Summer's Day)

-"Fingers & Thumbs (Cold Summer's Day)" is a 1995 song by British synthpop duo Erasure.
-It originally appeared on the soundtrack to the documentary film Wigstock: the Movie, as "Cold Summer's Day."
-The duo re-recorded it for their seventh studio album, Erasure with new lyrics.
+"Fingers & Thumbs (Cold Summer's Day)" is a song by English synth-pop duo Erasure.
+It originally appeared on the soundtrack to the documentary film Wigstock: the Movie, as "Cold Summer's Day".
+The duo re-recorded it for their seventh studio album, Erasure (1995), with new lyrics.
 Composed by Vince Clarke and Andy Bell, it is an uptempo dance track.
-Upon the release, the song became Erasure's twenty-second consecutive Top 20 hit on the UK Singles Chart.
-In Germany, it stopped at number 69, while it was a hit on the US Billboard Hot Dance Music/Club Play, peaking at number 10.
+The album version is over six minutes long; the single edit removes an extended instrumental section between the second and third choruses.

 The song was released as the second single from the album by Mute Records in the UK and Elektra Records in the United States.
-The album version is over six minutes long; the single edit removes an extended instrumental section between the second and third choruses.
-The B-side is a cover version of "High Energy" (retitled "Hi NRG"), a 1984 number-one US dance chart hit by American singer Evelyn Thomas.
+The track subsequently became Erasure's 22nd consecutive top-20 hit on the UK Singles Chart.
+In Germany, it stalled at number 69, while in the United States, it was a hit on the Billboard Hot Dance Music/Club Play chart, peaking at number 10.
+The single's B-side is a cover version of "High Energy" (retitled "Hi NRG") by American singer Evelyn Thomas.